Historic moment for broadband expansion

 - $100,000,000 will be divided equally among, the United States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands

-- The remaining amounts will be awarded case by case basis using a formula with specific details listed in the Act.
+- The remaining amounts will be awarded on a case-by-case basis using a formula with specific details listed in the Act.

 Tribal Connectivity Technical Amendments